Generalizing Fair Top-$k$ Selection: An Integrative Approach: Hardness

 In a previous work~\cite{cai2025finding}, the author considered the hardness of a special version of the problem formulated above, where $n_p = 1$ and the disparity minimization was not required.
 Those results also apply here: the problem is 3SUM-hard for $d\geq 3$, has a lower bound of $\Omega(n^{d-1})$ for $d\geq 3$ under a certain decision model, and is NP-hard in arbitrary dimensions.
 However, the analysis also revealed the following gaps in the hardness barrier:

 \begin{itemize} \item \textbf{Low Dimensions Opportunity.} The problem is NP-hard in arbitrary dimensions but solvable in polynomial time for fixed dimensions, with upper and lower bounds becoming smaller as the dimensionality $d$ decreases.
 Notably, the previous hardness analysis does not cover the $d = 2$ case. \item \textbf{Small $k$ Opportunity.} The hardness analysis does not apply to a sufficiently small $k$.
-Subsequent algorithmic results confirm that the lower bounds are indeed breakable in such cases (e.g. $k = O(\textnormal{\text{polylog}}(n))$). \end{itemize} In this section, we show that with multiple protected groups, these ``opportunities'' may vanish in the worst case.
+Subsequent algorithmic results confirm that the lower bounds are indeed breakable in such cases (e.g. $k = O(\textnormal{\text{polylog}}(n))$). \end{itemize} Previous work~\cite{asudeh2019designing, liu2024fair} does not examine how the number of protected groups affects runtime efficiency, and implies that a larger number of protected groups may have only a limited impact.
+In this section, however, we show that with multiple protected groups, the above ``opportunities'' in the single-protected-group setting may vanish in the worst case.
 For the ``Low Dimensions Opportunity'', we show that even for $d=2$, the problem is NP-hard for a large $n_p$.
 For the ``Small $k$ Opportunity'', we show that for any constant $k\geq 2$, the problem has a (conditional) lower bound of $\Omega(n^{k - \delta})$ for any constant $\delta > 0$, even when $n_p = \alpha \log n$ where $\alpha$ is a constant.
 These results are established using the problem of verifying a fair weight vector, described as bellow.

 \begin{pro}[Fair Top-$k$ Verification] We are given a set of $n$ candidates with $d$ scoring attributes, one sensitive attribute and $n_p$ protected groups.
 Each candidate, $c$, is represented by a point $p$ in $\mathbb{R}^d$ and a subset $A(c) \subseteq \{\mathcal{G}_1,\mathcal{G}_2,\dots,\mathcal{G}_m\}$.
 We are also given a non-negative integer $k \leq n$, two sets of non-negative integers $\{ L_{k}^{\scriptscriptstyle \mathcal{G}_j} \mid 1\leq j \leq n_p \}$ and $\{ U_{k}^{\scriptscriptstyle \mathcal{G}_j} \mid 1\leq j \leq n_p \}$, and a weight vector $w$.
 The goal is to determine whether there exists a top-$k$ subset $\tau_k^w$ of $w$ such that